Krnsand/rate-your-plants/README.md

 ### **Post Page**

 - The post's page, with the "most followed profiles" sidebar.
-- A heart to like/save a post, a speech bubble to comment any but one’s own post, and a star to leave a review.
+- A heart to like/save a post, a speech bubble to comment any post, and a star to leave a review.
 Each icon goes a solid color once a user has clicked on it, these icons will also undo the action if clicked on again.
 - The three dots on the side of the post image is the button to edit or delete your post.
 - The comment section, create, edit, and delete your comments.
 - The review/rate section, create, edit, and delete your review.